South Buffalo, Buffalo: Politics

-As of 2019, South Buffalo is represented by Pat Burke in the New York State Assembly, Michael "Mickey" Kearns as Erie County Clerk, Tim Kennedy in the New York State Senate, Brian Higgins in the United States House of Representatives.
-Chris Scanlon represents the district on the Buffalo Common Council, and Catherine Flanagan-Priore represents South Buffalo on the Buffalo Public Schools board of education.
+As of 2024, South Buffalo is represented by Pat Burke in the New York State Assembly, Michael "Mickey" Kearns as Erie County Clerk, a vacant seat in the New York State Senate, and Tim Kennedy in the United States House of Representatives.
+The South District seat of the Buffalo Common Council is currently vacant, and Theresa Schuta represents South Buffalo on the Buffalo Public Schools board of education.

 Some South Buffalonians who are involved in politics favor the Democratic Party, but many lean more socially (and sometimes fiscally) conservative than the party as a whole, typical of most working-class Roman Catholic communities.
 Former Assemblyman Mark J. F. Schroeder, for instance, was the only Democrat in the Assembly to not support longtime speaker Sheldon Silver, a stance initially mirrored by Kearns.
 One of South Buffalo's most famous politicians, James D. Griffin, served as mayor of Buffalo for 16 years and was noted for both his fiscal and social conservatism, to the point where the Republican and Conservative parties frequently cross-endorsed him.
+Current Democratic mayor Christopher Scanlon, a South Buffalo native, is also notably conservative.
 Carl Paladino, a former school board member and gubernatorial candidate, was a registered Democrat from 1974 to 2005, but he changed his registration to Republican and ran on that party's line in the 2010 New York gubernatorial election.